little-world/rust-course/src/02-struct-enum-patterns.md

 ## Pattern 3: Struct Memory and Update Patterns

 *   **Problem**: Understanding struct update syntax (`..other`) can lead to confusion about ownership and partial moves.
 Creating variations of a struct immutably can feel clumsy, and the interaction between `Copy` and non-`Copy` fields during updates is not always intuitive.
 *   **Solution**: Use the struct update syntax `..other` to create a new struct instance from an old one.
 Be aware that this will *move* any non-`Copy` fields, making the original struct partially unusable.
-To preserve the original, `clone()` it before the update.
-For more complex transformations, builder-style methods that consume and return `self` are a good pattern.
 *   **Why It Matters**: This syntax enables ergonomic, immutable updates.
 A clear understanding of the move semantics involved prevents surprising compile-time ownership errors.
-This pattern is a fundamental building block for creating fluent APIs and builder patterns.
-*   **Use Cases**: Updating configuration objects, creating slightly modified copies of a struct, functional-style data transformation, and as the foundation for builder patterns.

 > **Note**: For compile-time state checking with phantom types and typestate patterns, see **Chapter 4: Pattern 6 (Phantom Types)** and **Chapter 5: Pattern 2 (Typestate Pattern)**.